The problem is with your immune system, which causes your body to make too much of the protein collagen, an important part of your skin.

 As a result, your skin gets thick and tight, and scars can form on your lungs and kidneys.
 Your blood vessels can thicken and not work the way they should.
 This leads to tissue damage and high blood pressure.

 There are two types:

 There are two kinds of localized scleroderma:

-Morphea: a condition involving hard, oval-shaped patches on the skin.
-Patches start out red or purple and then turn whitish in the center.
-Rarely, this type can affect blood vessels or internal organs (generalized morphea).
+- Morphea: This involves hard, oval-shaped patches on the skin.
+They start out red or purple and then turn whitish in the center.
+Sometimes, but not often, this type can affect blood vessels or internal organs.
+This is called generalized morphea.

-Linear: a condition involving lines or streaks of thickened skin on the arms, legs or face.
+- Linear: This kind causes lines or streaks of thickened skin to form on the arms, legs, or face.

 What Causes Scleroderma?

 Doctors don’t know what triggers scleroderma.
 It’s one of a group of conditions known as autoimmune diseases.
 These happen when your immune system, which usually protects you from germs, turns on your body and causes inflammation of skin and other organs.